PatrykLes/component-importer/README.md

 In order to configure the component importer you will need to setup a configuration file, usually at the root of your project.
 The `component-importer init` command will help you setup decent defaults.

+The general syntax is `component importer init <packageName>`, example `component-importer init @blueprintjs/core` will attempt to import the "@blueprintjs/core" package.

 ```bash
 # cd into the project created in the 'project setup' step.
 cd ~/my-project.framerfx